 If this all is too complicated for you, and Japan is too far anyway, there’s still a chance to watch NJPW events live.
 Recently, the organization holds matches in the US!

-In April 6th, 2019 for example, there’s the G1 Supercard event in New York.
-Tickets for the fights are sold out, but last time I checked Stubhub, Viagogo and Ticketmaster still had some resale tickets.
+In April 6th, 2019 for example, there is the G1 Supercard event in New York.
+Tickets for the fights are sold out, but last time I checked, Stubhub and Viagogo still had some resale tickets.